darkalchemy/Pu-239-Installer/README.md

 Pu-239 Installer
 ==============

-A simple bash script to install Pu-239, Percona XtraDB, PHP7.2-FPM or PHP7.3-FPM, nginx and all dependancies.
+A simple bash script to install Pu-239, Percona XtraDB or MariaDB, PHP7.2-FPM or PHP7.3-FPM, nginx and all dependancies.
+If chosen, redis, memcached and APCu can be installed.
 This script has been tested on Ubuntu 16.04 LTS and Ubuntu 18.84 LTS.

 #### Please log in as a non-privileged user, NOT root, to run this script.